rage/programming-23/data/part-2/4-simple-loops.md

     codes += code + ", "
 ```

-If the user types in the codes _1111 2222 1234_, at the end of the program's exectuion the value of `codes` would be
+If the user types in the codes _1111 2222 1234_, at the end of the program's execution the value of `codes` would be

 <sample-output>